emagiz/emdocs/mds/microlearning/crashcourse-platform-design-storing-metadata.md

 - Basic knowledge of the eMagiz platform

 ## 2. Key concepts
-This micro learning centers around learning how to store metadata on machine level to give you and your colleagues insights into what is happening.
+This microlearning centers around learning how to store metadata on a machine level to give you and your colleagues' insights into what is happening.

 With metadata we mean: Information that tells us something about the characteristics of a machine (i.e. host, name, contact, IP-whitelisting)